iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>GEO</summary>

+Version 16.0
+- Overhauled DT Override.
+Now called Danger Mode.
+Has 3 states: Auto, On, and Off.
+Auto will automatically layer the Danger set on top of other sets if it detects you are the target of OR within a configurable distance to a monster your party is fighting (party must have at least one other player, a party of all trusts will not trigger), disabled after a configurable amount of time has passed.
+On will always layers the Danger gear set on top of other gear sets.
+Off will disable this functionality.
+DT Override and Oh Shit gear sets have been removed and replaced by this system.
+- Overhauled Nuke Mode.
+Now is completely automatic, removing the need to change between modes.
+Keybind and alias have been removed.
+Tracks targets and weaponskills and related things that start a skillchain on them to deteermine which set to put you in (Magic Burst or Nuke).
+- Added `AutoGearCheck` option.
+Automatically checks and equips appropriate gear set on player movement.
+- Added `AutoMvmntSpeed` option.
+Automatically equips Movement Speed set on player movement when idle.
+- Added `Impairment` (Salvage) as another form of Amnesia.
+- Adjusted AutoSubCharge so it should be more consistent.
+- Fixed Low MP Notification so that it clears when MP ticks back above the threshold without something else setting a notification.
+- Code efficiency improvements and cleanup.

 Version 15.0
 - Overhauled how HUD updating is handled.
 New `PollingRate` Advanced Option allows you to set how many times per second various conditions are checked.
 This replaces the once per frame check used previously and improves performance and efficiency.